DigitalNZ/supplejack/_posts/2014-07-17-concept-configuration.md

 ---
 layout: page
-title: "Harvesting concepts"
+title: "Concepts Configuration"
 category: manager
-date: 2014-05-01 16:01:30
+date: 2014-05-21 11:53:13
 order: 10
 ---

 Harvesting concepts is similar to harvesting normal records.
 You need to have a working Supplejack API with concept schema.
-For more information on how to set up concept schema, please refer to <link>.
+For more information on how to set up concept schema, please refer to [Creating Schemas](http://digitalnz.github.io/supplejack/api/creating-schemas.html).

 ## Configuration